scipy/scipy.org/www/scipylib/dev-zone.rst

 recognize the areas where your assistance and expertise can make a difference.

-Source Code
+Source code
 -----------

-Make contributions (e.g. code patches), feature requests and file bug reports by submitting a issues or pull requests on the Github pages linked below.
+Make contributions (e.g., code patches), feature requests, and file bug reports by submitting issues or pull requests on the GitHub pages linked below.
 For any bigger changes, discussion on the mailing lists is recommended even before starting.